OOhoy/OOhoy.github.io/introduce.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Geunho Lee.
+I'm a graduate student in Department of Smart Factory Convergence at Sungkyunkwan University.

 I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family